ShengBoyuan/algopractice/README.md

 When I first learned these sortings as a college student, I got a particular fondness for Radix Sort.
 I was deeply impressed by its clever approach which I never thought of.
 So I implement this No.10 sorting first, though it's not very popular like Quick Sort.

+# 2022-12-23 11:35:30
+I have to say my knowledge foundation of algo is quite weak, many element algos are really difficult for me to implement.
+Since I graduated from high school, I got much bias against online video classes which I believe is too inefficient.
+Whatever, maybe it's time to overcome my bias and learn data structures (along with algos) systematically.